PLAYERUNKNOWN’S BATTLEGROUNDS (PUBG).

 Experts also reviewed it positively.
 The game won Best Multiplayer at the Game Awards 2017 in the US.
 The Metascore is also reasonably good at 87.
 Brendan Greene, the creative director, said that they will not cling to the Game of the Year award as “there are many titles better than our game,” but 3 foreign presses already nominated PUBG as the best game of this year.

 They felt it was necessary to solidify the success they have achieved, and strove to make themselves much bigger than before.
 In the span of a year and a half, the team of around 20 people became a decent corporation with 200 staff member.
-They needed a bigger office in order to accommodate a bigger group, and moved out from Bluehole and set their new home in Seocho-gu.
+They needed a bigger office in order to accommodate a bigger group, planning events, and more - so they moved out from Bluehole and set their new home in Seocho-gu.

 So we took our camera and knocked on the door of PUBG Corporation.
 It was easy to see the staffs’ pride with the many global awards decorating the lobby.
 After a few moments of taking photos of the office, we were able to meet Chang Han Kim (CH Kim), the CEO of PUBG Corp.